-TNC protects the native species that live in Waikamoi by managing the invasive weeds and animals threatening their survival.
-Our scarce funding goes towards on-the-ground land management, which is at the heart of what we do.
+Waikamoi Preserve harbors some of the healthiest native forest in all of Hawai‘i.
+TNC protects the native species living there by managing the invasive weeds and animals threatening their survival.
+On-the-ground land management, in partnership with landowners and communities, is at the heart of what we do.

 Waikamoi Preserve became a reality in 1983 when the Haleakalā Ranch Company granted a conservation easement to TNC over 5,230 acres.
 The preserve was expanded in 2014 when landowner Alexander & Baldwin conveyed a conservation easement over an additional 3,721 adjacent acres, bringing the total to 8,951 acres and making Waikamoi the largest private nature preserve in the state.